-- In a stir fry pan ( buy it here ), heat oil over medium heat.
+- In a stir fry pan heat oil over medium flame.
 Add onion and saute till soft but not brown.

-- Grease a large baking dish ( buy it here ) with olive oil.
+- Grease a large baking dish with olive oil.
 Preheat oven at 180 degree celsius.

-- Now pour half of the white sauce over the cooked vegetables.
+- Now pour half of the white sauce over the sauteed vegetables.
 Stir to evenly combine.

 - Sprinkle grated cheese evenly over the layer of white sauce.

-- Bake in the preheated oven for 20 - 30 minutes or till nice brown crusty layer of cheese is visible on top.
+- Bake in the preheated oven for 15 – 20 minutes or till a nice golden own crusty layer of melted cheese is visible on top.

-- Serve Baked Vegetable in White Sauce warm with toasted bread.
+- Serve vegetable bake warm with toasted bread.